manuelangelvlza/OmniProbe/README.md

 All communication is done via the ***control channel***: what to scan, how to scan (timeout & delay) and results, the exchange is done with length-prefixed JSON messages.
 The ***control channel*** is used for coordination and reporting only as especified in (`core/protocol.py`).

-The actual port scanning is done with scapy raw sockets (`core/scanner.py`), which requires root privileges for crafting and sending raw packets.
-Therefore, OmniProbe (viewed from client perspective): requires root privileges on the server side for `inbound` scans and on the client side for `outbound` scans.
-The default scan direction is `inbound` (server scans client), which is the most common use case for testing ISP filtering of incoming traffic to the consumer network.
+For the port scanning: packets are crafted with the scapy library (`core/scanner.py`).
+Crafting and seding raw packets requires root privileges, therefore the **server side must be run with elevated privileges**.

 ## How it works